Family visits to Claremont Landscape Garden

 Natural play area

 For older, adventurous children.
-Climb the mound to build a den and get in touch with your wild side.
+Climb the mound to build a den, hunt for bugs or play hide and seek amongst the trees.

 We've re-imagined the Duke of Newcastle's original temple in miniature close to the same site, so you too can enjoy a game that has been played at Claremont over the years.
 Just borrow a ball from the kiosk for a £10 deposit, read the instructions and get bowling.

 Travel back in time with our collection of Georgian and Victorian themed outfits, available for you to try on inside the Cottage, open most days.
 Once you're suitably dressed, enjoy a taste of playtime in the past.
 There are games, toys, and picnic blankets for you to borrow.
 Just return them when you're finished.

 If you're feeling peckish make sure to stop off in the café, where you can indulge in a delicious range of drinks, cakes, breakfasts and light lunches.
 Don't forget to ask about our children's snack packs.

 There's plenty to do in the tea-room while you tuck in.
 We provide a selection of colouring sheets, crayons and children's books to help you keep the little ones entertained.